tfKamran/studio-help/600_faq/400_appliances.md

 + a VMware Image,
 + or a Xen Image.

-**Testdrive:** Whwn the build is finished, launch and interact with your creation in a virtual machine in your browser window, make changes, and commit those changes to the appliance.
+**Testdrive:** When the build is finished, launch and interact with your creation in a virtual machine in your browser window, make changes, and commit those changes to the appliance.
 To do this, use the Modified files tab in Testdrive.